MikeHopcroft/labyrinth/documentation/labyrinth_cli.md

 # Labyrinth CLI

-Most `labyrinth` functionality is available in the `analyze.js` command-line tool.
+The `Labyrinth` network analyzer is based on a rules engine that evaluates packet filtering and routing rules at each node in the graph.
+Most of this node-level functionality is available in the `analyze.js` command-line tool.
 You can run this tool with the `-h` flag to get help:

 [//]: # (spawn node build\src\apps\analyze.js -h)
 ~~~